wultra/powerauth-server/docs/Configuration-Properties.md

 callback will eventually be dispatched.
 Keep in mind that dispatching a callback involves database operations.
 Imbalanced settings of the thread pool size and database connection pool size can lead to system disruptions.

+Callback events are periodically monitored to detect any stale callback events that might have become stuck during processing due to rare circumstances.
+When a callback event exceeds the defined `forceRerunPeriod` without completion, it is automatically rerun.
+By default, this period is calculated as the sum of the HTTP connection timeout, the HTTP response timeout, and an additional ten-second delay.

 | Property                                                            | Default | Note                                                                                             |
 |---------------------------------------------------------------------|---------|--------------------------------------------------------------------------------------------------|
 | `powerauth.service.callbacks.defaultMaxAttempts`                    | `1`     | Default maximum number of dispatch attempts for a callback event.                                |